cybercongress/cyb-ts/docs/scripting.md

 ## Entrypoints

 Entrypoint is important concept of cyber scripting, literally that is the place where cyber-script is inlined into app pipeline.
-At the moment each entrypoint type is related to some particle in cyber.
+At the moment all entrypoint types is related to some particle in cyber:

 - Moon Domain Resolver
 - Personal Processor